Men and Their Meat Smokers

 Steaks in hand, I said goodbye to the gang and left.
 Everyone was nice and smiling.

-This is not the same as what was called being “grill pilled” some 5 years ago.
+This is not the same as what was called being “grill pilled” some five years ago.
 This term emerged out of discouragement after the Bernie Sanders flop.
 The idea was to forget about politics and just return to simple tasks in life that take one’s mind off public affairs.

-Being “smoke pilled” is different: it signals the blessed relief that our overlords finally got the message that the public is done with them and their ways.
+Being “smoke pilled” is different: It signals the blessed relief that our overlords finally got the message that the public is done with them and their ways.
 Our job is now to get on to being the best version of human beings that we can be.

 The meeting at the butcher shop felt like some kind of collegiality, camaraderie, and even solidarity.
-Again, no one talked politics but the presence of an emancipated spirit was palpable.
+Again, no one talked politics, but the presence of an emancipated spirit was palpable.
 We should all hope that it lasts.
 I have some sense that it will.